HOW TO READ A DOCTOR'S PRESCRIPTION AND ABBREVIATIONS

 Remember to always carry identification when filling a prescription and read label instructions carefully before consuming.
 If you have a question about your medication ask your pharmacist - they will be happy to help you.

 And if something seems wrong about your prescription filled, trust your gut and bring it up with the pharmacist.
-Over my career I've seen many instances where a patient's "spidey sense" saved them from taking the wrong dose or wrong med.
-To err is human.
-Trust your instincts.
+Over my career I've seen many instances where a patient's "spidey-sense" saved them from taking the wrong dose or wrong med.
+To err is human but so is trusting our guardian instincts.